Iamayushgupta/CSV-Uploader/README.md

 ## Steps to run the code
 1. Create a new Folder
-2. git clone git@github.com:StackItHQ/stackit-hiring-assignment-Iamayushgupta.git
+2. git clone
 3. Run the following commands :-
 4. npm init -y
 5. npm install
-6. Either create your own GCP project(Follow the Notion link) or please ask for credentials.json ans token.json file by contacting ayushgupta71011@gmail.com
+6. Either create your own GCP project(Follow the Notion link) or please ask for credentials.json and token.json file by contacting ayushgupta71011@gmail.com
 7. Provide your own FilePath for csv and the columns which you need the array
 8. node index.js  (To run the project)